 - Reserves in case the house comes in over budget

 - Interest reserves so you don’t pay interest during construction

 The second option is a single-close construction loan.
 This modern loan offering seamlessly transitions your construction loan into a traditional mortgage once the build is complete.
 You only close once, which saves you money on closing costs.

 Why not combine your love of horses with your dream home?
 Ocala is known as the Horse Capital of the World for good reason.
 Equine homesites are plentiful and local real estate agents know just how to help you (and your horses) find the perfect land to build on.
 Existing equestrian property and horse farms are just waiting for you to add your custom home.
 You can even build in an equestrian community and experience the camaraderie and safety of horse-loving neighbors.
 Your horse will feel at home, and you can build your dream house on a horse farm.

 Ready to Build Your Dream Home in Florida?

 Whether you choose a pre-construction home in an established community or decide to build from the ground up on a new piece of land, Showcase Properties of Central Florida is here to help.
 Our experienced real estate agents know what it takes to successfully build a new home in Florida.
-If you have questions about the home building process, we have answers.
+If you have questions about the home building process or buying new construction, we have answers.
 Browse our current listings for residential land, new construction homes, and 55+ communities.
 Talk to a real estate agent today to help narrow down your search or get the information you need to start building.
 We can’t wait to have you as our neighbor!